Stalag 17 (1953) - full transcript

 It was gorgeous.

 Wait a second.
-I'm not through.

-I wouldn't talk about things like that.
+- I wouldn't talk about things like that!

 - They never caught on.

-- They may.
-I'd keep my mouth shut.
+That's why I'd keep my mouth shut.

-Why?
 We're all Americans here, aren't we?

-- The Krauts have a way of getting information.
+The Krauts are getting information.

-- Yeah, especially in this barracks.
+Especially in this barracks.

 - How?